Norman Stone: Turkey

 In 1997, Stone retired from his chair at Oxford and left to teach at the department of International Relations at Bilkent University, Ankara.
 As an example of Stone's wit and acute understanding, Niall Ferguson shares in his obituary paper the answer Stone gave when asked why he had moved: "in the depth of my being, I'm a Scotsman and feel entirely at home in an enlightenment that has failed".

 In 2005 Stone transferred to Koç University, Istanbul.
 He later returned to Bilkent University to teach for the 2007–2008 academic year.
 He guest lectured at Boğaziçi University, Istanbul.
 After moving to Turkey, Stone became a frequent contributor to Cornucopia, a magazine about the history and culture of Turkey.
 In 2010, Stone published a book on Turkish history, from the 11th century to the present day, Turkey: A Short History.

 Views

-Stone was criticised for an obituary he wrote in 1983 for the London Review of Books of E. H. Carr, denouncing Carr's support of the Soviet Union, which some felt bordered on the defamatory.
+Stone received some criticism for an obituary he wrote in 1983 for the London Review of Books of E. H. Carr, denouncing Carr's support of the Soviet Union, which some felt bordered on the defamatory.
+Lawrence Goldman notes however that "Stone's critique of an unreadable multi-volume chronicle of Soviet policy based only on official sources was undoubtedly correct, and foreshadowed the collapse of the Soviet Union itself."

 In 1990 Stone was one of the historians behind the setting up of the History Curriculum Association.
 The Association advocated a more knowledge-based history curriculum in schools.
 It expressed "profound disquiet" at the way history was being taught in the classroom and claimed that the integrity of history was threatened.